 The generation from a PV system reflects the yearly and daily variation in solar irradiation.
 When connecting PV systems to the grid, a set of grid codes describing required functionality and communication protocol as set by the TSO and DSO must be respected.
 The detailed technical requirements depend on the system size and do not impose any specific technical demand that cannot be fulfilled by any modern PV inverter.
-For systems above 125 kW, a park controller which interfaces the grid operator is required to ensure system level remote control of all individual inverters, which then enables the system to deliver ancillary grid services like frequency response, reactive power, variable voltage output, or power fault ride-through functionality to the grid.
-PV plants may also provide downregulation if generating or upregulation if not generating at maximum capacity.
-However, currently most installed PV systems supply the full amount of available energy to the consumer/grid.
+However, for systems above 125 kW, a park controller which interfaces the grid operator is required to ensure system level remote control of all individual inverters, which then enables the system to deliver ancillary grid services like frequency response, reactive power, variable voltage output, or power fault ride-through functionality to the grid.
+Besides the park controller, a simulation model must be delivered to the utility for verification of the technical capability, and the development and delivery of this model can be quite complicated and troublesome for smaller installers.
+Utility scale PV plants may provide downregulation if generating or upregulation if not generating at maximum capacity, but today most PV systems supply the full amount of available energy to the consumer/grid.